A favicon of Campaign Monitor

 Who uses Campaign Monitor?

-Campaign Monitor is used by 21,390 companies worldwide, including The Walt Disney Company, Adecco, Orange Group.
+Campaign Monitor is used by 21,390 companies worldwide, including The Walt Disney Company, Adecco, Orange Group, based on our analysis of 50M+ crawled domains at TechnologyChecker.io.
 It's particularly popular in the Retail industry (4.2% of customers).

 How many customers does Campaign Monitor have?

-Based on our detection data, Campaign Monitor has 21,390 active customers.
-We enriched 17,053 of these with LinkedIn company data to generate our insights.
-Additionally, 21,378 sites have previously used Campaign Monitor.
+Campaign Monitor has 21,390 active customers detected through our monthly crawl of 50M+ domains.
+We enriched 17,053 of these with LinkedIn company data on TechnologyChecker.io to generate detailed insights.
+An additional 21,378 sites that previously used Campaign Monitor are also tracked.

 What is Campaign Monitor's market share?

-Campaign Monitor holds 1.44% of the Marketing Automation market, ranking #19 in the category.
+Campaign Monitor holds 1.44% of the Marketing Automation market, ranking #19 in the category — based on our analysis of 50M+ domains and 40K+ technologies at TechnologyChecker.io.

 What are the best alternatives to Campaign Monitor?